keelancook/missions-center/for-students/mission-trips/student-faq.md

    * No!
 You are required to pay the cost of the trip.
 Tuition for all mission trips run through the CGCS is waived.

 ### Are there scholarships for mission trips?
    * Yes and no. All mission trips are scholar-shipped in that we subsidize a large chunk of the cost for each student on every trip.
 There is additional funding available for minority students who apply and are accepted into the Kingdom Diversity Missions Initiative program.
-For more information, click here.
+For more information, **[click here](https://www.sebts.edu/about/kingdom-diversity/)**.

 ### How do I or donors make payments for mission trips?
    * Payments for mission trips can be made in multiple ways.
 Checks can be written out to SEBTS and brought by the CGCS, or you can go online to pay by **[clicking here](https://www.thecgcs.org/donate-pay/)**.